microvm/microvm-spec/memory-model.rst

     Two memory accesses conflict if one stores to a memory location and the other loads from or stores to the same location.

+thread
+    A thread is the unit of CPU scheduling.
+In this memory model, a thread is not limited to a µVM thread.

 Comparison of Terminology
 -------------------------